 Where to buy cheap souvenirs in Istanbul

-What can’t you take home from Turkey
+What can’t you take home from Türkiye?

 As long as you stick to your duty-free limits, you can take most things home with you.
 However, foodstuffs, such as fresh food, meat, cheese, etc., will be flagged up when you arrive at the airport.

 You should also be very careful if you buy loose tea from any souvenir shop.
 Of course, it’s tea, and it tastes like tea, but it looks like something else entirely – especially apple tea, which tends to look a little white and powdery.
-If you’re buying tea, you’re best to get it in a labeled box so you don’t get too many questions at customs.
+If you’re buying tea, it’s best to get it in a labeled box so you don’t get too many questions at customs.
 You don’t want misunderstandings when you’re trying to get home!

 Is it reliable when a shop says they’ll ship to your home address?